Quantum Circuit AutoEncoder: Proof of The Perfect Compression Condition

-where $\MaxEntangledState$ is the maximally entangled state, $\om$ denotes the maximally mixed state, and $\Pi = \Vc \circ \Ec \circ \Uc$ is the channel after applying encoders to $\Ec$.} \begin{proof} \textit{The condition is sufficient:} If $\Ec$ can be recovered from $\Fc$ by the decoding scheme in Fig. \ref{fig:QAE-frame} faithfully, we can get
+where $\MaxEntangledState$ is the maximally entangled state, $\om$ denotes the maximally mixed state, and $\Pi = \Vc \circ \Ec \circ \Uc$ is the channel obtained by applying encoders to $\Ec$.} \begin{proof} \textit{The condition is sufficient:} If $\Ec$ can be recovered from $\Fc$ by the decoding scheme in Fig.~\ref{fig:QAE-frame} faithfully, we can get

 and this means

 which means that the channel $\Pi$ is a product channel, and the sub-channel on the subsystem $C_1$ is identity.
 That is, $\MaxEntangledState_{C_2} = \MaxEntangledState$.